myaeisan77/WordEmbedding-with-FastText/README.md

 # WordEmbedding-with-FastText

-This is experiment for wordembedding with FastText on Myanmar data
+This notebook is a tutorial for wordembedding with FastText on Myanmar data